Madrid Barajas Airport

 South African Airways

-Madrid-Barajas Airport is the main international gateway to Madrid, Spain.
-Among the busiest airports in Europe, Madrid-Barajas hosts domestic, regional and international passenger and cargo services from over 60 airlines and is the major hub for airlines including Iberia, Air Europa, easyJet, Ryanair and Vueling.
-Madrid is a major European airport for passengers traveling to and from Latin America, with Spanish and Latin American airlines operating extensively between the two regions.
+Madrid Barajas (Adolfo Suárez) Airport is the main international gateway to Madrid, Spain.
+Among the busiest airports in Europe, Madrid Barajas hosts domestic, regional and international passenger and cargo services from over 60 airlines and is the major hub for airlines including Iberia, Air Europa, easyJet, Ryanair and Vueling.
+Madrid is a major European airport for passengers travelling to and from Latin America, with Spanish and Latin American airlines operating extensively between the two regions.

 Location of Madrid Barajas Airport, Spain and Canary Islands